 This article was written in January this year as an overview of Beyond the Point’s coverage of the First World War for the Imperial War Museum’s Centenary Partnership which we are proud to be a part of.
 In light of remembrance 2015, its now here on Beyond the Point.
+This is just a starting point for discovering WW1 heritage in the area.

 I shall begin by introducing our organisation.
 BeyondthePoint.co.uk is Essex-based and was established by myself (Liam Heatherson) and my friend Joe Mander, in 2011 when we were fourteen years old.
 Like this site, we created it using WordPress (originally as a blog).
 We were awarded Best National Community Archive, Website, and Heritage Group of 2012.
 We use our site to share and document our fascination with local history, offering an innovative approach to the subject by focusing on what is usually glossed over by historians; primarily what remains of our heritage today.
 The ‘hands-on’ nature of exploring local heritage in our opinion is a good way to fascinate a younger audience.
 Also, we use professional-quality video equipment to produce documentaries on the places we visit found on the site.